ndd21/PHYS281/docs/demo-compound-data-types.md

 {'value1': 1, 'value2': 2}
 ```

+!!! note
-> Note: From Python 3.5 onwards the order than you place values into a dictionary will be preserved.
+    From Python 3.5 onwards the order than you place values into a dictionary will be preserved,
+    but in earlier version the order held in the dictionary may be different.

 You can return just the keys in a dictionary using the `keys` method: